 - Click on the Create Function button, and then the Author from Scratch option.

-You will get a success message on creation of the lambda function.
+- You will get a success message on creation of the lambda function.
 For this exercise, we have created the sample code for the lambda functions.
-Contact our support team to get the sample code.
+If Extensions are part of your plan, contact our Support team to get the code for the extension.

 - Then, fire up your terminal and move inside the project directory that you just downloaded.

 - Install npm modules using the following command:

 - Node modules are now installed the project directory.
 Compress it using any tool and upload this code in the code editor of your Lambda function.

 - Now go back to the AWS console and in the Code source section, click on the Upload from dropdown and select .zip file.